davidrabalais-tamu/RainedOutP3/README.md

 # RainedOutP3
 The repo for TCMG 412, Project 3

+All of the below steps were tested on this environment: Ubuntu 18.04.6 LTS (GNU/Linux 5.4.0-1087-gcp x86_64)

-To run the program for this project you will need to first perform the following steps
+To run the program for this project you will need to first perform the following steps.
+Any time you're prompted Y/n type Y
 1. sudo apt update
 2. sudo apt upgrade
 3. sudo apt install python3-pip